hellohaptik/docs_haptik/docs/bot-builder/basic/business.md

 ## What is a Business?

-    Everytime you create a bot, you have to create a new Business or assign an existing Business to it.
+    Everytime you create a bot, a new Business gets created

 A bot always has a Business tagged to it.
-A Business is like a contact in your Whatsapp application.
-A user clicks on the particular contact (Business) and starts the conversation.

     User always talks to a Business.